xinwenfu/VChat_KSTET_Multi/README.md

 The `EDI` register will be used to store our Socket Handle; this is simply an integer value.
 Since we are brute forcing this we need to start at zero.
 We achieve this with the following instruction: `xor edi,edi`.
 By XORing a value with itself we get the value of zero.

 Following this we have a label `socket_loop:`.
 This is used to create the loop by giving us a way to *easily* jump backwards in the code.

 Next, we configure the stack for a call to the `recv(...)` function.
 Remember that we place the arguments onto the stack in reverse order.
 First we zero out a register with the following instruction: `xor ebx,ebx`.
 This is done so we can place a zero onto the stack for the *Flag* argument with the instruction: `push ebx`.
 Then we add 0x4 to the *bh* register: `add bh,0x4`; this is done so the `EBX` register, which was zero, now contains the value 1024.
 This is because we place the value `0x4` into the *high* registers (bytes 8 - 15) of the `EBX` register.
 The value 1024 is placed onto the stack again with the push instruction: `push ebx`.
 The instructions `mov ebx,esp` and `add ebx,0x64` sets the location we will write the received data to; in this case we load the stack pointer into the `EBX` register and set it to the original `ESP` location before the initial subtraction; This is so the received second stage will be written to a nearby location.
 This is added to the stack with the instruction `push ebx`.
 The final parameter is configured with the instructions `inc edi` and `push edi`; the `inc edi` is used for our brute forcing of the socket handle and `push edi` places it onto the stack.
 Finally, we make the call to the `recv(...)` function using `mov eax,0x74F123A0` by moving the address of `recv(...)` that we discovered earlier (subject to change) and using `call eax` to call the function.
 We then check if the function succeeded using `test eax,eax`, and if the returned value is not zero `jnz socket_loop`, we repeat the loop; otherwise, we fall through into the stage-2 shellcode we wrote to the stack with our `recv(...)` call.

 ## Test code
 1. [exploit0.py](./SourceCode/exploit0.py): Sending 100 `A`s to crash the server.
 2. [exploit1.py](./SourceCode/exploit1.py): Sending a cyclic pattern of chars to identify the offset that we need to inject to control EIP.
-3. [exploit2.py](./SourceCode/exploit2.py): Sending 66 `A`s followed by 4 `B`s to verify the offset we discovered from the Cyclic Group
+3. [exploit2.py](./SourceCode/exploit2.py): Sending 66 `A`s followed by 4 `B`s to verify the offset we discovered from the Cyclic Group.
 4. [exploit3.py](./SourceCode/exploit3.py): Replacing the bytes at the offset discovered by exploit1.py with the address of an *JMP ESP* instruction.
 5. [exploit4.py](./SourceCode/exploit4.py): Adding a short *JMP* instruction for jumping to the start of the buffer.
 6. [exploit5.py](./SourceCode/exploit5.py): Adding the first stage of code (Code Reuse).